Liturgical Ministries

 Greeters

-If you would like to make a special offering for flowers, please call the Rectory Office at 302-328-3431 or email fatimachurch@aol.com.
 Altar flowers are donated each weekend in honor of a loved one, to remember someone’s passing, or to celebrate a special occasion.
 Following all the weekend masses, the flowers are usually moved to the chapel for the remainder of the week.
+For more information, please visit Parish Information section.